PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 # Mathematical Foundations of Cryptography I
 <partId>1bf9f0aa-0f68-5493-83fb-2167238ff9de</partId>

+## Random variables
+<chapterId>b623a7d0-3dff-5803-bd4e-8257ff73dd69</chapterId>

 Cryptography relies on mathematics.
 And if you want to build more than a superficial understanding of cryptography, you need to be comfortable with that mathematics.

 This chapter introduces most of the basic mathematics you will encounter in learning cryptography.
 The topics include random variables, modulo operations, XOR operations, and pseudorandomness.
 You should master the material in these sections for any non-superficial understanding of cryptography.

-The next chapter deals with number theory, which is much more challenging.
+The next section deals with number theory, which is much more challenging.

-## Random variables
+### Random variables
-<chapterId>b623a7d0-3dff-5803-bd4e-8257ff73dd69</chapterId>

 A random variable is typically denoted by a non-bold, uppercase letter.
 So, for instance, we might talk about a random variable X, a random variable Y, or a random variable Z. This is the notation I will also employ from here on out.